How to Harvest Coconut Sap for Sugar & Vinegar

-The Collection of Coconut Sap for Coconut Sugar & Vinegar
+The Collection of Sap for Coconut Sugar and Vinegar

-Coconut Sugar and Coconut Vinegar are both made from the Sap of the Coconut Tree.
-This sap is collected twice a day and comes from the stem that would normally feed a group of coconuts.
-Collection of the sap is done by snipping the stem (called the florescence) and bending it into a collection vessel (usually a bamboo tube with a plug in the bottom).
-The slow drip of sap into this collecting vessel is similar to the slow drip into the coconuts as they mature.
-This is not taxing on the tree in any way.
+Coconut Sugar and Coconut Vinegar are both made from the sap of the coconut tree.
+The sap is collected twice a day, from a stem that would normally support a group of coconuts.
+The collection is done by cutting the stem and bending it into an appropriate vessel (usually a bamboo tube sealed at the bottom).
+The slow drip of coconut sap into this collection vessel is similar to the rate at which the coconuts receive it as they mature.
+It’s not taxing on the tree in any way.

-All coconut trees continuously make new coconuts, and are accustomed to a nonstop flow: drawing moisture up from the roots into their trunk, and on to the leaves and maturing coconuts.
-At any point in time a particular coconut tree will have flowers, tiny new coconuts, coconuts that are 1 month, 2 months, 3 months, 4 months. .old, up to 12 months old.
-Coconuts are typically between 12 and 14 month old when they drop from the tree as mature coconuts ready to sprout and start a new tree.
-People who harvest coconuts from their trees typically collect them every 2-4 weeks all year long.
+As with all trees, coconut trees continuously sprout new fruits, i.e. coconuts.
+They’re accustomed to the non-stop flow of moisture drawn up from the roots into the trunk, and on to the leaves and maturing coconuts.
+At any given point in time, a tree will have flowers, tiny new coconuts, and coconuts anywhere between one and twelve months old.
+Coconuts are typically between 12 and 14 months old when they drop from the tree.
+These are mature coconuts, able to take root in the soil and start a new tree.
+Coconut harvesters typically collect coconuts every two to four weeks all year long.

-When coconut trees are used to collect sap, they then become a "sap tree" and no longer are allowed to produce coconuts.
-The amount of trees in the Philippines used for the collection of sap is very small — less than 1% of the total coconut trees in that country.
-Harvesting the sap allows small farmers to make value added products that help them earn better wages.
-Normally, the trees that are used for sap production are already quite old (generally over 50 years old) and their production of coconuts has gone down.
-This is why most tapped trees for sap are very tall, which means they have to climb very high to collect the sap, but these trees are still strong and hardy.
+When a coconut tree is used to collect sap, it becomes a "sap tree" and is no longer allowed to produce coconuts.
+This is how the growers try to harvest all the coconut sap produced by the tree.
+Most of the world’s coconuts come from South and Southeast Asia.
+In the Philippines, for example, the number of coconut trees used for sap is very small — less than 1% of the total.
+Sap collection allows small-scale farmers to make value-added products that help them earn better income.
+Usually, the trees that are used to collect sap are quite old (over 50 years old), and they don’t produce coconuts nearly as often.
+This is why most trees tapped for sap are very tall, and the harvesters have to climb very high to collect it.